sg-crest A Singapore Government Agency Website

 Family proceedings

-Note: If you have received a subpoena or Summons to a Witness, find out more about being a witness and what you need to do.
+Note: If you have received a summons to a witness, an order to attend court or an order to produce documents, find out more about being a witness and what you need to do

-• Requiring the witness to attend court to give oral evidence (testify).
+• Attend court to give oral evidence (testify).

 The process to apply depends on the type of case: